cunger/escape-velocity/content/about.md

 ### Software Developer & Product Owner @ OKAPI:Orbits (since 10/2022)

 I spend my day planning, developing, and maintaining space traffic management software for satellite operators.
-Mostly backend in Java, but often enough working across components and the whole stack, including TypeScript and Python.
+Mostly backend in Java, but often enough working across components and the whole stack.
 I'm also one of our product owners, responsible for technical planning and delivering what we promise.

 I already had the pleasure to contribute to several projects: